 Grants Available for Local Church Racial/Ethnic Ministries

 NASHVILLE, Tenn.
-June 17, 2019 /Discipleship Ministries/ – Grants up to $10,000 will be available this fall from Discipleship Ministries to strengthen the leadership training, small groups, worship, stewardship and spiritual formation in ethnic local United Methodist churches.
+May 13, 2021/Discipleship Ministries/ – Grants up to $10,000 will be available this fall from Discipleship Ministries to strengthen leadership training, small groups, worship, stewardship and spiritual formation in ethnic local United Methodist churches.

-The application deadline for the Racial Ethnic Local Church Concerns (RELCC) grants is Sept.
-10. Special consideration will be given this year to programs that promote racial reconciliation involving leadership with young people.
+The application deadline for Racial Ethnic Local Church Concerns (RELCC) grants is Sept.
+1.

 “Discipleship Ministries is grateful to be able to serve The United Methodist Church by offering support to ethnic local churches and other entities that develop disciples and promote racial reconciliation,” said Naomi Hope Annandale, director of research and strategic evaluation at Discipleship Ministries.
 “We have been thrilled to learn about new ministries launched with previous RELCC grants that bring youth to Christ, support recent immigrants and strengthen parents, among other projects.”

-RELCC grants are made available each year during the 2017-2020 quadrennium.
-Priority will be given to new programs, and funds are not provided for personnel and equipment.
+RELCC grants are made available each year, with priority given to new programs.
+Funds are not provided for personnel, equipment or ongoing building costs.

 Applications must be for a ministry or project of a local United Methodist church or of the United Methodist connectional system.
 In addition, they also must:

 - Contribute directly to the mission and ministries of making disciples of Jesus Christ